-Review: The Marcus by Goldman Sachs Online Savings Account paid a 1.20% APY, one of the highest available at the time the ranking was conducted, but has since increased and was 1.40% APY on Jan.
-4, 2018.
+Review: The Marcus by Goldman Sachs Online Savings Account pays a 1.70% APY.
 No minimum deposit is required to open the account, there are no transaction fees, and interest is compounded daily.
 Customers have multiple ways to access their money.

 How to open: Open a Marcus by Goldman Sachs savings account online with your Social Security number, date of birth, valid U.S. physical address, email and phone number.

 Why: A consistently competitive interest rate puts American Express Personal Savings in the top 10 for GOBankingRates’ best savings accounts of 2018; that choice is bolstered by the lack of a minimum deposit, monthly maintenance fee or ongoing balance requirement.

 Review: The American Express Personal Savings Account carries similar perks to other top savings accounts — including 24/7 online access, online fund transfers and FDIC insurance.
 You can also link your American Express account with accounts at other institutions.

 How to open: You can open an account online, or you can call customer service anytime at 800-446-6307.
 You’ll need to provide personal information, including your date of birth, Social Security number, home address, and phone number.
 To fund your account, you can mail a check or transfer money electronically from your bank account.

 Why: No monthly fees or minimum balances are required for the FNBO Direct Savings Account, but there is a $1 minimum deposit to open this account.
 The 1.15% APY was in the upper tier of online savings account options, at the time the ranking was conducted, and has since changed to 1.75% as of today.